Bounds for standard $L$-functions: Analysis on : quantitative

 \begin{remark} We discuss the informal content of the above definition. \begin{enumerate}[(i)] \item As we will see below (see, e.g,.
 Proposition \ref{prop:standard:each-f-in}), elements of $\mathfrak{F}(U \backslash G, \psi, T)$ concentrate near the image of $T^{-\rho^\vee}$ in $U \backslash G$.
 Informally speaking, they are uniformly smooth under left translation by $A$, while under right translation by $G$, they are approximate eigenfunctions of group elements of size $1 + \O(T^{-1/2})$, with eigenvalue described by $\theta_G(\psi)$. \item The uniform smoothness under left translation by $A$ implies that the Mellin components $f[s] \in \mathcal{I}(s)$ are small unless $s$ is small.
 Since $f$ concentrates near $T^{-\rho^\vee}$, the components $f[s]$ will have magnitude roughly $T^{- \langle \rho^\vee, s \rangle}$ and satisfy the same equivariance condition under small elements of $G$ as $f$.
-The analogous condition for the $p$-adic analogue of our discussion turns out to describe a one-dimensional subspace of $\mathcal{I}(s)$ consisting of \emph{Howe vectors} (see \cite[\S5]{MR2016587}, \cite[\S7.1]{MR2192818}, \cite[\S5]{MR3683106}).
+The analogous condition for the $p$-adic analogue of our discussion (see~\cite{2025arXiv2503.12310}) turns out to describe a one-dimensional subspace of $\mathcal{I}(s)$ consisting of \emph{Howe vectors} (see \cite[\S5]{MR2016587}, \cite[\S7.1]{MR2192818}, \cite[\S5]{MR3683106}).
 One can thus understand the Mellin components $f[s]$ as analogues, over $\mathbb{R}$, of Howe vectors. \item The reader might wonder why we construct the class $\mathfrak{F}(U \backslash G, \psi, T)$ in terms of the distributions $\mathcal{J}[\psi,\beta]$, rather than in some more direct way.
-The reason is that by doing so, we trivialize the problem of computing the images of elements of $\mathfrak{F}(U \backslash G, \psi, T)$ under intertwining operators (see Lemma \ref{lem:each-f-in}), which will be very convenient for our global study of the Eisenstein series associated to such elements (Part \ref{part:local-l2-growth}). \item We record an approximate reference picture for what elements $f$ of $\mathfrak{F}(U \backslash G, \psi, T)$ look like in the special case $G = \SL_2(\mathbb{R})$.
+The reason is that by doing so, we trivialize the problem of computing the images of elements of $\mathfrak{F}(U \backslash G, \psi, T)$ under intertwining operators (see Lemma \ref{lem:each-f-in}), which will be very convenient for our global study of the Eisenstein series associated to such elements (Part \ref{part:local-l2-growth}). \item The preceding properties enter the two Whittaker estimates below in different ways.
+For the upper bound in Proposition \ref{lem:all-f-in}, after passing to the essential part \(f^\sharp\), we use only support and size information for its Mellin component \(f[\chi]\): its restriction to \(N\) is supported on \(1+\O(T^{-1/2+o(1)})\) and has the expected pointwise size.
+For the lower bound in Proposition \ref{prop:there-exists-gamma}, the oscillation is essential: the modulated bump \(\gamma_0\) is chosen so that, near \(n=1\), its phase cancels the oscillation of \(\psi_T((n\exp(x/T^{1/2}))_N)\), making the relevant value of the trivial Mellin component roughly \(\psi_T(n)\int \phi\).
+Taking \(\gamma=\gamma_0^*\ast\gamma_0\) then turns the Whittaker value at \(g=1\) into a nonnegative integral. \item We record an approximate reference picture for what elements $f$ of $\mathfrak{F}(U \backslash G, \psi, T)$ look like in the special case $G = \SL_2(\mathbb{R})$.
 Taking for $U$ the lower-triangular unipotent subgroup, we can identify $U \backslash G$ with $\mathbb{R}^2 - \{0\}$ via the map taking a matrix to its top row.
 Under this identification, it turns out that

 for some fixed unitary character $\psi$ of $\mathbb{R}$.
 Equivalently, in polar coordinates,

 \end{enumerate} \end{remark}

 \begin{lemma} We have $\mathfrak{F}(U \backslash G, \psi, T) \subseteq \mathcal{S}(U \backslash G)$. \end{lemma} \begin{proof} This is a special case of Proposition \ref{lem:sub-gln:each-psi-beta}. \end{proof}